Cascading Failures in Interdependent Systems: Impact of Degree Variability and Dependence: System Model

 \subsection{Propagation of failures}

-In order to study the robustness of a system against failures, we need to model how a failure spreads from one agent to another.
-Before we explain the dynamics of failure propagation, let us first define degree distributions we will need shortly.
+To study the robustness of a system to failures, we need to model how a failure spreads from one agent to another.
+Here, we explain the models we employ to approximate the dynamics of failure propagation both within a CS and between agents in different CSes. \myskip